VsFoxaDevs/VsFoxa/README.md

 With `<target>` being either `windows`, `mac` or `linux`.

-If the compiler gives an error saying that hxCodec cannot be found read this issue to fix it: ShadowMario/FNF-PsychEngine#12770

 If you want to just play the mod and not compile, just use the action builds (either through just Github's Actions tab, which requires a Github account, or use nightly.link).
 For Linux users though, fuck you, use Wine to play the mod, suckers!!!!!

 ## Customization: